WICG/view-transitions/README.md

 Smooth loading animations can lower the cognitive load by helping users [stay in context](https://www.smashingmagazine.com/2013/10/smart-transitions-in-user-experience-design/) and better [understand the relationship](https://material.io/blog/motion-research-container-transform#:~:text=transforming%20one%20element%20into%20another%20to%20reinforce%20the%20relationship%20of%20the%20two%20elements) between Page-A and Page-B as they navigate, and it can [reduce the perceived latency of loading](https://wp-rocket.me/blog/perceived-performance-need-optimize/#:~:text=1.%20Use%20activity%20and%20progress%20indicators) by providing them with something engaging and delightful in the meantime.
 For these reasons, most platforms provide easy-to-use primitives that enable developers to build seamless transitions: [Android](https://developer.android.com/training/transitions/start-activity), [iOS/Mac](https://developer.apple.com/documentation/uikit/uimodaltransitionstyle) and [Windows](https://docs.microsoft.com/en-us/windows/apps/design/motion/page-transitions).

-Root and Shared Element transitions enable you to create transition animations from page A to page B in both single-page applications (SPAs) and multi-page applications (MPAs).
+View transitions enable you to create transition animations from page A to page B in both single-page applications (SPAs) and multi-page applications (MPAs).

 ### Current Status